BigCommerce vs Shopify Plus

 Ease of use vs total cost

 Shopify is a little more user-friendly, yes.
 It makes it the ideal choice for new businesses that only need very light features and can make do with the app store to plug in any needed extra functionality, as it becomes necessary.
 A solution, yes.
 Not a very cost effective one though.
 Compared to having the necessary functionality from the start.
 For example, if you need a different payment processor, like Paypal, Shopify will charge a transaction fee.
-On the other hand, BigCommerce caters to growing merchants with native functionality like robust catalog structure, filtering, order, and customer management.
-And a user-friendly UX.

 We’ll compare features and functionalities later, but when it comes to cost, bear in mind that with Shopify Plus you will have to factor in the costs of transaction fees and of the third-party apps you will need to combine with Shopify Plus to reach feature parity with BigCommerce.